huntdatacenter/docs/docs/do-science/hunt-workbench/getting-started/6-matlab.md

 ::: tip NTNU employees

-We already have the license for NTNU employees, so you can just request MATLAB in Workbench from the do science Service desk.
+We already have the license for NTNU employees and it should already be in your workbench, if you can't find it, send us a message through general service request in [do science Service desk](https://docs.hdc.ntnu.no/do-science/service-desk/#tingweek:~:text=data%20space%20subscription.-,%23,-General%20service%20request).

 :::